 When using a repeating group, you’ll need to first link the element to a data type within your database.
 In this instance, you’ll classify the type of content as a tier.

-Now you’re ready to start structuring the dynamic content that will be displayed within the grid.
+Now you’re ready to start structuring the dynamic content that'll be displayed within the grid.
 Simply map out the top row with the relevant content you’d like to show, then this powerful element will populate the remaining columns based on your existing data.

 Once a creator has listed their subscription tiers, we’ll need to build a function that charges subscribers on a recurring basis.